matbaj/bluechipstack/README.md

 Double click each package to run through the installation on your local machine.

 ### Download the Install Scripts
-Start a terminal on your machine and make sure you have *git* installed.
+Start a terminal on your local machine and make sure you have *git* installed.
 If you don't, you can [download it here](http://git-scm.com/downloads).
 Make and move yourself into a directory called *openstack*:

     mkdir openstack; cd openstack